elisemercury/Duplicate-Image-Finder/docs/faq.rst

 What's new in v4?
 ----------------

-difPy version 4 is the next-generation version of difPy, which not only achieves **up to 10x the performance** compared to version 3.x, but also comes with a variety of **new features** that make it's usage experience even better.
+difPy version 4 is the next-generation version of difPy, which not only achieves **up to 10x the performance** compared to version 3.x, but also comes with a variety of **new features** that make its usage experience even better.

 **Splitting of Processes**